BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 4. Then run the Keylime instance in the tenant i-v.
 The same as how you start provider vi.
 In the fourth terminal, run `keylime_tenant -t 127.0.0.1 -f /home/zycai/Keylime_test/keylime/README.md` @astoycos modify this command and explain how to set those parameters.
+5. From the first terminal in the tenant VM, that is the tenant verifier.
+You can see the provider's quote which the tenant verifier asked, and the result of the validity of the quote.
+#### Nonce Aggregation with Merkle Tree

 ## Release Planning
 - Release 1